nexpy/nxrefine/_sources/introduction.rst.txt

 .. figure:: /images/experimental-geometry.png
    :align: right
-   :width: 40%
+   :width: 90%
-   :figwidth: 50%
+   :figwidth: 60%

-   Experimental geometry used in NXRefine.
+   *Experimental geometry used in NXRefine.*

 The Φ-axis is approximately perpendicular to the beam.
 The Φ-axis motor is on a χ-circle (not shown), with χ = 0° corresponding to a vertical